-Why is the number 17 unlucky in Italy?
-What other very weird superstitions continue to this day in Italy?
+Why is the number 17 a weird superstition in Italy?
+What other very unusual and weird superstitions continue to this day in Italy?

 History and tradition imbue superstitions with a feeling of truth.
 When you think about it, there are many superstitions we still believe in.
 It almost feels as if we don’t continue, then bad luck will come our way.
 How many of you walk around ladders, throw salt over both shoulders or take shoes off tabletops?
 There may be many weird superstitions in the UK, but the Italians have many more.

 If you’ve ever been on an Italian holiday with us, you may have learnt about some of the following Italian superstitions.

 Unlucky Number 17

 In Italy, for example, the number 17 is one that potentially brings bad luck and tempts death.
 What on earth could have prompted this belief?
 Actually it’s quite simple and understandable.
 If you write 17 in Roman numerals it looks like this: XVII.
 What is the problem with that?
 Well if you rearrange these ‘letters’ you can spell VIXI, which is a Latin verb that means ‘I have lived.’
 Put it another way, it may well mean that your time is up and the word VIXI was often carved into tombstones from the dim and distant past.
 Who wants to tempt fate after all?

 Malocchio is the name that Italians use for the Evil Eye or bad eye.
 This concept is popular in many cultures globally but in Italy, it is a belief that has been held for thousands of years.
 You can even find mosaics showing the kinds of things people did to ward off the attention of The Evil Eye.